-Lecturer In Social Work,
+Senior Lecturer in Social Work,

-Social Work And Community Welfare
+Social Work & Community Welfare

 Dr. George Turner’s research is focused on reducing health disparities by advancing sexual health equity in areas such as sexual justice, LGBTQIA2S issues, disability, and sexuality education.
 As a social worker, George has a demonstrated clinical expertise as a psychotherapist with over fifteen years in private practice specializing in sex therapy.